Niklaus Troxler

-Niklaus Troxler (born May 1, 1947) is a Swiss graphic designer.
-He was the organizer of the Willisau Jazz Festival from 1975 to 2009.
+Niklaus Troxler (born May 1, 1947) is a Swiss graphic designer and poster designer.
+He organized the Willisau Jazz Festival from 1975 to 2009.

 Biography

 Troxler studied graphic design at the Lucerne University of Applied Sciences and Arts.
-He worked as an art director in Paris in 1972 and subsequently founded his own design practice in Willisau, Switzerland.
-He started organizing jazz concerts in Willisau in 1966 and initiated the Willisau Jazz Festival in 1975.
-He organized this internationally renowned yearly Festival until 2009 before passing the baton over to his nephew, Arno Troxler.
+He worked as an art director in Paris (1972).
+1973 he founded his own design studio in Willisau, Switzerland.
+He began organizing jazz concerts in Willisau in 1966 (till 2013) and initiated the Willisau Jazz Festival in 1975.
+He directed the festival until 2009, when its organization was taken over by his nephew, Arno Troxler.